RickT34/ucasnlp_hw1/README.md

 # UCAS Natural Language Processing Homework 1

-This is the solution of the first homework of 2025 UCAS Natural Language Processing.
+This is the solution of the first homework of 2025 UCAS Natural Language Processing By TR.

 ## Files